-Liquidity is measured by taking financial assets, less liabilities (excluding the spent deferred capital contributions).
-A liquidity ratio greater then one is desirable.
+Liquidity is measured by dividing the financial assets by the financial liabilities of the Division.
+A liquidity ratio greater than one is desirable.
 This means that the Division has the ability to pay current liabilities as they are due.
 A liquidity ratio less than one indicates that the Division will have to borrow to meet short term obligations.
 Liquidity = flexibility.
 A higher liquidity ratio means that the Division can better respond to rapidly changing circumstances.

-The chart above shows that the Division has a liquidity ratio greater than one.
-The Division's liquidity has remained relatively consistent over the last five fiscal years (2018-2019 to 2022-2023) with an average of 2.23.
-The addition of the new asset retirement obligation (ARO) in 2022-2023 also impacted the Division's liquidity rate (if the ARO liability is removed, the liquidity rate for 2022-2023 increases to 2.14).
-The majority of the Division's financial assets are comprised of cash, cash equivalents and short-term portfolio investments (representing approximately 88.5%), therefore, further increasing the liquidity of the Division.
+The chart above shows that the Division has a liquidity ratio greater than one, however there has been a downward trend in the last number of years.
+The addition of the new asset retirement obligation (ARO) in 2022-2023 impacted the Division's liquidity rate (if the ARO liability is removed, the liquidity rate for 2023-2024 increases to 1.61), as well as the Division's reserve balances (the Division's savings) have decreased.
+The majority of the Division's financial assets are comprised of cash, cash equivalents and short-term portfolio investments (representing approximately 80%), therefore, further supporting the liquidity of the Division.